vitawebsitedesign/blog/_posts/2019-7-22-tryparse-vs-parse.md

 	...
 }
 ```

-returns to Number.cs:TryParseInt32(), which then calls NumberToInt32(ref NumberBuffer, ref Int32)
+At this point, it returns to Number.cs:TryParseInt32(), which then calls NumberToInt32(ref NumberBuffer, ref Int32).

-	works backwards on NumberBuffer to set Int32 (which was passed by ref)
+Which then works backwards on NumberBuffer to set Int32 (which was passed by ref).

 ### Behavioural explanation
 So if ParseNumber fails, the call to TryParseInt32 returns false.